MartaMGD/MartaMGD/README.md

 ⤞ 💬 I speak English, French and Spanish (native)

-⤞ 🎮 I'm a videogame enthusiast, I specially like RPGs 🛡️
+⤞ 🎮 I'm a videogame enthusiast, I specially like RPGs 🛡️ and cozy games 🌱

 ⤞ 📚 ...Also a bookworm